-While some Route attributes are mutable, changes may have unwanted effects on other plugins.
-It is most likely a bad idea to monkey-patch a broken route instead of providing a helpful error message and let the user fix the problem.
+While the route context dictionary is mutable, changes may have unpredictable effects on other plugins.
+It is most likely a bad idea to monkey-patch a broken configuration instead of providing a helpful error message and let the user fix it properly.

 In some rare cases, however, it might be justifiable to break this rule.
-After you made your changes to the Route instance, raise RouteReset as an exception.
-This removes the current route from the cache and causes all plugins to be re-applied.
+After you made your changes to the context dictionary, raise RouteReset as an exception.
+This removes the current route from the callback cache and causes all plugins to be re-applied.
 The router is not updated, however.
 Changes to rule or method values have no effect on the router, but only on plugins.
 This may change in the future, though.